BFTrick/presentation-wc-chicago-2014/freemium-wc-chicago.md

 ^ Qwerty was designed back when we had typewriters to prevent jams by placing common keys away from each other like "th" or "st".

+^ Every word in the English language has a vowel and only the "A" key is on the home row.
+The rest of them are spread out so you have to move your fingers.

 ---

 # Dvorak

 ![fit](assets/images/keyboards/dvorak.png)

-^ Every word in the English language has a vowel and only the "A" key is on the home row.
-The rest of them are spread out so you have to move your fingers.

-^ So while I still would have to learn Dvorak I wouldn't have to buy a new keyboard.
+^ Notice how all of the vowels are on the home row.

+^ Notice

+---

+# [fit] Dvorak > Qwerty

+^ Dvorak is certainly better.
+It's way faster.
+It isn't designed to slow us down.
+So why aren't we using it?
+It's only being used by computer nerds.
+It's those switching costs.

+^ Companies, like Apple, don't want to carry a whole new type of keyboard.
+Who want's to carry all that additional stock?

+^ Who want's to relearn how to type?
+I just did a typing test this morning and I type 63 words a minute.
+Not amazing but definitely something I don't want to relearn.

 ---